How is COPD diagnosed?

-Your doctor will ask if your breathlessness is brought on by anything, how your daily life is affected and other questions about your general health.
+Your health care professional will ask if you have a cough, if you have a lot of sputum and if your breathlessness is brought on by anything.
+They’ll also ask how your daily life is affected and other questions about your general health.

-Your doctor can check how well your lungs work by arranging a simple test called spirometry.
-This involves blowing hard into a machine which measures your lung capacity and how quickly you can empty your lungs.
-This is called the forced expiratory volume in one second, often shortened to FEV1.
+To get an accurate diagnosis, you should have a simple test called spirometry.
+This involves blowing hard into a machine that measures the total amount of air you can breathe out, called your lung capacity, and also how quickly you can empty your lungs.
+The measure used is called the forced expiratory volume in one second, often shortened to FEV1.
+Healthy people can empty at least 70% of the air from their lungs in the first second of a hard blow out.

-- how often you have symptom flare-ups or chest infections
+- asking how often you have symptom flare-ups or chest infections

-- how short of breath you feel during everyday activities
+- finding out how short of breath you feel during everyday activities

 You may be referred to see a specialist doctor or a specialist nurse to confirm the diagnosis or to work out the right treatment for you.